Location: 10 minutes drive from San Carlos

 Beach bars and restaurants:

 You can grab a drink and a bite at one of the two beach bars lining the sand.
-Can Yucas, or at the south end of the beach there is the much-loved chiringuito frequented by the hippy fraternity.
-It’s charmingly rustic and serves mainly bocadillos and grilled meat.
+At the south end of the beach there is the much-loved Chiringuito frequented by the hippy fraternity, locals and holidaymakers alike.
+It’s charmingly rustic and serves very tasty bocadillos and other snacks.
 It’s always packed, so mornings are the best time to get one of their ramshackle, coconut-umbrella shaded tables.

 Book online with Spotlight